deepfence/YaraHunter/docs/docs/yarahunter/index.md

 ---
-title: Introduction to YaRadare
+title: Introduction to YaraHunter
 ---

-# YaRadare
+# YaraHunter

-Deepfence YaRadare scans container images, running Docker containers, and filesystems to find indicators of malware.
+Deepfence YaraHunter scans container images, running Docker containers, and filesystems to find indicators of malware.
 It uses a [YARA ruleset](https://github.com/deepfence/yara-rules) to identify resources that match known malware signatures, and may indicate that the container or filesystem has been compromised.

 Key capabilities: